San Antonio: Higher education

 San Antonio hosts over 100,000 students in its 31 higher-education institutions.
-Publicly supported schools include UT Health San Antonio, the University of Texas at San Antonio, Texas A&M University–San Antonio, Troy University-San Antonio Student Support Center, and the Alamo Community College District.
+Publicly supported schools include the University of Texas at San Antonio and its Health Science Center, Texas A&M University–San Antonio, Troy University-San Antonio Student Support Center, and the Alamo Community College District.
 The University of Texas at San Antonio is San Antonio's largest university.